huynguy-db/arcion-docs/content/docs/target-setup/Snowflake/setup-guide.md

     For more information on Snowflake clustering, see [Clustering Keys & Clustered Tables](https://docs.snowflake.com/en/user-guide/tables-clustering-keys.html).
     ### Parameters related to realtime mode
-    If you want to operate in realtime mode, you can use the `realtime` section to specify your configuration.
+    To operate in realtime mode, use the `realtime` section to specify your configuration.
 For example:

     ```YAML
     realtime: